Andrew J. Dombard, PhD

 I am a planetary scientist.
 My research centers on the study of the processes that shape the surfaces of the bodies in our solar system.
 Specifically, I am a geodynamicist who examines the response of an outer, mechanically stiff layer of a planet (known as the lithosphere) to various loads.
 The thickness of this lithosphere is tied directly to the thermal state of the body, which provides clues to its long-term evolution.
 Recent projects, done in collaboration with a host of talented colleagues, include:

 1. Crater relaxation: craters are the most common landform in the solar system, formed from the very high-speed impact of a meteoroid on the surface of a body.
 The topography of an impact crater may change (or relax) over long time scales, because solid geologic materials may flow, just like glaciers flow on Earth.
 The icy moons Ganymede and Callisto, the two largest satellites of Jupiter, show a range of crater forms, from completely unrelaxed to fully relaxed.
 My work was the first to demonstrate this range using the expected mechanical parameters of ice and assuming reasonable thermal states.
 In addition, my most recent efforts have explored for the first time the consequences of leftover heat from the impact itself on the long-term relaxation of the crater topography.
-The extreme central peaks found in some large, old craters on the satellites of Saturn are likely produced by relaxation augmented by this remnant heat.
+The extreme central peaks found in some large, old craters on the satellites of Saturn and the weird central pit-domes on Ganymede and Callisto are likely produced by relaxation augmented by this remnant heat.

 2. Flexure of the lithosphere: when a large load (for instance, a volcano) is emplaced on the surface of a body, the lithosphere will warp in response to this load.
 How this flexure is expressed depends on the thickness of the lithosphere, which again records the thermal state of the planet/satellite.
 Thus, flexural modeling of the lithosphere is a common tool for planetary scientists.
 Most studies, however, have assumed that the thickness of the lithosphere is constant.
 My work has begun to highlight the effect of lateral variations in the thickness of the lithosphere caused by localized thermal anomalies.
 A thermal anomaly arising from the volcanic plumbing system beneath the Tharsis Montes (the large shield volcanoes in the center of the Tharsis province of Mars) and coronae (a type of volcanic structure exclusive to Venus) might explain the presence of a distinct ring of fractures observed around these features.
 Similarly, a localized thermal anomaly may explain the observation of flexural deformation at double ridges on Europa, another icy satellite of Jupiter, without having to invoke an implausibly hot satellite.